Building tomorrow’s fighting force

 “Artillery was once used to engage a fixed target or disrupt the advancement of enemy forces,” said Shawn Ball, a Raytheon business development executive.
 “This new variant engages a moving target and pushes previous tactics into the history books.”

-Raytheon and Swedish aerospace and defense firm Saab are moving closer to production on a new, semi-active, laser-guided system, the shoulder-launched Guided Carl-Gustaf Munition.
-The companies are completing flight tests on the new system, which will allow troops to engage mobile targets up to 2,000 meters way from inside structures.
+Raytheon and Swedish aerospace and defense firm Saab are moving closer to production on a new, semi-active, laser-guided system, the shoulder-launched guided Carl-Gustaf munition.
+The companies are completing flight tests on the new system, which will allow troops to accurately engage stationary or moving targets at distances up to 1.2 miles, or 2,000 meters.

 Extending the reach

 The DeepStrike missile developed for the Army’s Precision Strike Missile competition, doubles the impact of existing systems by firing two missiles from a single weapons pod.
-Raytheon is wrapping up a series of tests and integration activities and plans to flight test the new missile later this year.
+Raytheon is wrapping up a series of test and integration activities leading up to the first flight test.

 An upgraded, faster version of the Coyote Block II UAS will soon be available worldwide.
 The Block II variant is being approved for international sales and is compatible with Raytheon’s Ku-band Radio Frequency System, or KuRFS, radar as a counter-drone capability.
 KuRFS acquires and tracks all sizes of drones, while Coyote works with KuRFS to down attacking drones.